YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBCDBCERTIFIED, Database xxx has been certified for use with xxxx

-DBCERTIFY Information: DBCERTIFY CERTIFY has successfully completed and marked the database as certified for use by the specified GT.M version.
+DBCERTIFY Information: DBCERTIFY CERTIFY has successfully completed and marked the database as certified for use by the specified YottaDB version.

-Action: Either keep running YottaDB/GT.M V4 version or proceed immediately to YottaDB/GT.M V5 MUPIP UPGRADE at user's discretion.
+Action: Either keep running the current YottaDB version or proceed immediately to YottaDB MUPIP UPGRADE at user's discretion.

 ---------------------
 DBCDBNOCERTIFY